10up/10up-experience/README.md

 	*Configured in `Settings > General` or `Settings > Network Settings` if network activated.*

+  * __Password Policy__

+  Enable site wide Password Policy for administrator, editors and authors.
+Control how long passwords are good for, prevent users from repeating passwords and configure when to send reminder emails to users whose password will be expiring soon.
+The reminder email can be fully customized and dynamic information can be added via a set of replacement tags.
+Once a password is expired the user will be prompted to reset their password before they can login.

+	*Configured in `Users > Password Policy`

+  *Note:* Password Policy can be disabled by defining the constant `TENUP_DISABLE_PAST_POLICY` as `true`.

 * __Headers__

   `X-Frame-Origins` is set to `sameorigin` to prevent click jacking.